GreggZumbari/ZeldaLists/README.md

 Made for Mr. Galbraith's C++ course at Sunset High School.

-You can compile this project using the following command:
+You can compile this project with the g++ compiler using the following command:

 g++ -o run.exe main.cpp Student.cpp Node.o